Price's law for spin fields on a Schwarzschild background: Price's law under vanishing Newman--Penrose constant condition

 \subsection{Time integral}

 In this subsection, we will always assume that the spin $+\sfrak$ component is supported on an $(m,\ell)$ mode, and without confusion, we might suppress the dependence on $m$ and $\ell$ unless specified.
 In addition, we denote $(\psipluss)_{m,\ell}$ by $\Ppsiell$.
-Recall equation \eqref{eq:totalderieq:generall:nega} satisfied by $\Ppsiell$, for $\sfrak=0,1,2$,